 No age restriction has been or will be specified for members of the Executive Management Board.
 Heidelberg Pharma AG believes that such a regulation would not be in the best interest of its shareholders, as rigid regulations on the retirement age may result in the Company having to forgo the expertise of key staff.

-When proposing individuals for election to positions on the Supervisory Board of Heidelberg Pharma AG, the Supervisory Board is guided solely by the professional and personal qualifications of the given candidate, male or female.
+When nominating candidates for election to positions on the Supervisory Board of Heidelberg Pharma AG, the Supervisory Board gives priority to the professional and personal qualifications of the given candidate, male or female.

 The percentage of women for the Supervisory Board was defined and published in the statement on corporate governance.
 Currently, one member of Heidelberg Pharma AG’s seven-member Supervisory Board and, before that, one member of the five-member Supervisory Board is female.
 The Company does not consider it expedient to fill a vacant position with a woman solely in order to ensure special consideration of women in positions on the Supervisory Board.
 In the view of the Supervisory Board, such an approach would not be in the Company’s interest.